Frequently Asked Questions

 Q: I've registered for the exam.
 How do I make testing appointments?

 A: Approximately 4-6 business days after submitting your application you will electronically receive an eligibility letter including your Authorization to Test (ATT) from AFP.
 Your ATT will include information needed to schedule appointments.
-Please note: If you are applying for a future testng window, eligibility confirmations may be delayed until 1-2 weeks after the close of the current window.
+Please note: If you are applying for a future testing window, eligibility confirmations may be delayed until 1-2 weeks after the close of the current window.

 Q: What is the passing score for the exam?